 The new agreement will see the two governments adopt enhanced reciprocal tax information sharing arrangements, under which they will automatically exchange information on tax residents on an annual basis.

-Mr Bell said: "Failure to meet the standards of the best regulated jurisdictions in the world would damage the island's economic prospects in the medium to long term."'Have a choice'
+Mr Bell said: "Failure to meet the standards of the best regulated jurisdictions in the world would damage the island's economic prospects in the medium to long term."

 The agreement with the UK government follows the introduction of the Foreign Account Tax Compliance Act (FATCA) in the Unites States.